For all enquiries 01482 689040

 An expert carefully handling a small container during an egg retrieval procedure inside an incubator

 After the procedure, you can rest in the recovery room until you feel well enough to go home.
 This can be any time from half an hour to an hour.
 Tea/coffee and biscuits are provided for you.
-If required, the main hospital cafe available to purchase food/beverages from.

 You should not return to work on the same day as the procedure.